Experience the Magic of Barcelona: Uncover its Hidden Gems

 Gothic Quarter

 Barcelona is a Roman City dating back to the First Century B.C.
-You’ll find charming narrow medieval streets, mostly pedestrian, which undoubtedly lead to one of this neighborhood’s numerous churches and basilicas in the Gothic Quarter.
+Charming, narrow medieval streets, mostly pedestrian, undoubtedly lead to one of this neighborhood’s numerous churches and basilicas in the Gothic Quarter.
 This is also where you’ll find la Catedral de Barcelona hidden in plain sight.
 Mont Tàber, the hill on which Ancient Romans built a settlement called Barcino, is mere steps away from the cathedral.
 Today, you can still see the ancient ruins of Temple d’August on Carrer Paradís, as seen in the Catalan TV series Merlí (available on Prime Video & Netflix).

 El Raval